All About Sleep

 School-Age Children and Preteens

-Lack of sleep can cause irritable or hyper types of behavior and may make it difficult for kids to pay attention in school.
-It is important to have a consistent bedtime, especially on school nights.
+It's important to have a consistent bedtime, especially on school nights.
 Be sure to leave enough time before bed to allow your child to unwind before lights out.

 - decreased attentiveness